 In general, HAP is based on the same compression algorithm as the DDS image format.
 Likewise, HAP Alpha can be compared to DDSA and HAP Q to the YCoCg format.
 For that reason content encoded as an DDS image sequence (with snappy compression) provides an extremely similar file size as a HAP file does and shows the same playback performance.

-For Adobe AfterFX, Media Encoder and Premiere Pro you can download our Adobe Plugin if you like to encode HAP videos or DDS image sequences.
+For Adobe AfterFX, Media Encoder and Premiere Pro you can download our Adobe Plugin if you would like to encode HAP videos or DDS image sequences.
 This chapter also lists dis-/advantages of using an DDS image sequence over a HAP file.

 DDS is a special texture format that can be interpreted by the graphics card directly and thus saves playback performance.
 In other words, the CPU and the bus have no load regarding the decompression.
 DDS / HAP compression reduces the image quality.
 Depending on the content it is more or barely noticeable.
 But especially if used in a playing image sequence the much higher performance makes up for the loss of image quality.